-Rita Ora’s New Album & Her Song “Soul Survivor” Will Destroy You – EXCLUSIVE
+Rita Ora Opens Up About Her New Album & This One Song Will Destroy You — EXCLUSIVE

 Look, guys, I'm calling it now: 2018 will be the year of Rita Ora.
 The 27-year-old "Your Song" singer has a stacked schedule ahead of her, releasing a new record in March 2018 and going on tour in May.
 It's been five years since Ora's debut album, Ora, so fans are eager to hear new tunes from the singer.
 Although we still don't know the name of Rita Ora's new album, we do know what fans can expect from the emotional tracks, and how her second record will be her most personal and powerful yet.